fluencelabs/aqua/README.md

 ## Compiler CLI

-To build the Aqua compiler, clone the repo & run `sbt cliJS/fullLinkOpt` to build JavaScript file or `sbt cli/assembly` to build JAR file, or simply download the latest JS or JAR file from the [releases](https://github.com/fluencelabs/aqua/releases) page.
+To build the Aqua compiler, clone the repo & run `sbt cliJS/fullLinkOpt` to build JavaScript file.
+File location: `cli/.js/target/scala-%scala-version%/cli-opt`.
+Or `sbt cli/assembly` to build JAR file.
+File location: `cli/.jvm/target/scala-%scala-version%/` Or simply download the latest JS or JAR file from the [releases](https://github.com/fluencelabs/aqua/releases) page.

 It requires `node` to run Aqua compiler in `.js` file from the command line: